 P.E. equipment is stored safely in the P.E. shed courtyard.
 The door is locked and only members of staff have access.
-The resources are regularly checked by the PE Coordinator to check its tidiness and organisation.
-Staff are advised to inform the PE Coordinator of broken, damaged or lost equipment so that replacements can be ordered.
+The resources are regularly checked by the PE subject lead to check its tidiness and organisation.
+Staff are advised to inform the PE subject lead of broken, damaged or lost equipment so that replacements can be ordered.